intersystems-community/PythonGateway/Gateway.md

 write obj.name
 write obj.age
 ```
 4. We can set some new properties too (unlike `ExecuteFunction` values are escaped automatically if `%EscapeOnSet` property is 1, which is default.
 You can also set properties to other dynamic objects.
-In that case unsecaped python variable name would be used):
+In that case unescaped python variable name would be used):
 ```
 set obj.pet = "Dog"
 write obj.pet